Meet Mr. Pletsch

 Although we have a drinking fountain in the classroom, each student is encouraged to keep a pop-top bottle, labeled with his/her name, at school.
 The bottles will be sent home periodically for cleaning.

-We practice yoga daily!
+We practice yoga!
 We do this for three main reasons: (1) to improve strength, flexibility, balance, and focus, (2) to improve self-control, and (3) to have fun!
-Mr. Pletsch owns a yoga studio with his wife, Hethyr, and is qualified to guide the kids through a fun, beneficial, and safe yoga practice.
+Mr. Pletsch owned a yoga studio for seven years with his wife, Hethyr, and is qualified to guide the kids through a fun, beneficial, and safe yoga practice.